 This information is on the State's and our webpage (look at the bottom left).

-Starting last year we are being asked to set our ISS-institution set standard, what we expect our values to be for the Score Card.
+Starting last year we are being asked to set our ISS-institution set standard, what we expect our values to be for the Score Card for the coming year.
 These are supposed to be realistic numbers: not too high nor too low.

 Question: Who takes the responsibility if we do not meet numbers?
 Is there a negative of positive consequence?